Alfred A. Reboli

 Alfred's parents put an ad in the paper after the war, in which they were looking for comrades of him who might know what happened to their son.
 It's not known if they got any reaction on it, but most likely they didn't.

-Alfred Reboli is buried at the Brittany American cemetery in Saint-James in France.
+Alfred Reboli was permanently interred at the Brittany American cemetery in Saint-James in France on 18 December 1948.

 Brittany American cemetery, Saint-James, France